R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: R-parity violating contribution to the EDM

-\end{widetext} Note that the gluino mass parameter $m_{\tilde g}$ can be negative, and the overall sign of $d^c_{F_k}$ may change.
-We see that the formulae (\ref{eq:edmnugg}), (\ref{eq:edmnug}), and (\ref{eq:cedm}) are very similar to the supersymmetric rainbow contribution with $R$-parity conservation \cite{rainbowyamanaka} (this is just a replacement of the matter-Higgs Yukawa couplings by the RPV couplings, and the Higgsino mass $|\mu|^2$ by the negligible mass of the neutrino).
-The RPV rainbow diagrams vanish if the mass eigenvalues of the inner loop sfermion $m_{\tilde f_{1j}}$ and $m_{\tilde f_{2j}}$ are degenerate.
-This property can also be seen for the supersymmetric rainbow process with $R$-parity conservation.
+\end{widetext} where the inner loop fermion-sfermion pair ($f$ and $\tilde f$) of the second term may either be a down-type quark-squark loop or a charged lepton-slepton loop in RPV.
+Here it is important to note that the inner lepton-slepton loop contribution has no analogue of Barr-Zee type diagrams [see Eq. (\ref{eq:chromo-Barr-Zee})], and it is thus a new characteristic process for the rainbow diagrams.
+The phase of $m_{\tilde g}$ has already been fixed so as to make it real and positive.
+We see that the formulae (\ref{eq:edmnug}) and (\ref{eq:cedm}) are very similar to the supersymmetric rainbow contribution with $R$-parity conservation \cite{Yamanaka:2012ia} (this is just a replacement of the matter-Higgs Yukawa couplings by the RPV couplings, and the Higgsino mass by the negligible mass of the neutrino).
+The RPV rainbow diagrams vanish if the mass eigenvalues of the inner loop sfermions $m_{\tilde f_{1j}}$ and $m_{\tilde f_{2j}}$ are degenerate.
+This property could also be seen for the supersymmetric rainbow process with $R$-parity conservation.